Skip to Content

 Washington State may be known as the “Evergreen State”, but don’t count it out as a destination for fall foliage viewing.
 Seattle fall colors are actually quite impressive and definitely worth seeking out.

 When visiting, please remember that trees at higher elevations will turn first, around early to mid-October, while the trees at lower elevations are best to be seen in the middle of October.
-Fall in Seattle can often ext3end into mid-November.
+Fall in Seattle can often extend into mid-November.

 A natural phenomenon in the Pacific Northwest you don’t want to miss is the the larch.
 Unlike other conifers, this pine tree will turn yellow or gold during the fall.
 Locals often go hunting through Seattle’s many parks to find the first larches of the season.
 Going on a “Larch March” can be a fun way to spend a fall day while discovering unique places to visit in Seattle in fall.